 Unfortunately, although it’s been over one hundred years since the first International Women’s Day, there’s still a lot of work to be done to achieve full gender parity.
 Despite the many signs of progress thanks to the fight for women’s equality, the gender pay gap means women are still not paid equally to that of their male counterparts and women are still not represented equally in business and politics.
 International Women’s Day brings to light many of these disparities and encourages both men and women to work together for a more balanced future where both genders are provided with equal, discrimination-free opportunities.

-The theme of this year’s campaign focusses on the political, cultural and economic benefits of building a gender-balanced world, encouraging us all to get involved to help create a #BalanceforBetter.
+The theme of this year’s campaign focuses on the political, cultural and economic benefits of building a gender-balanced world, encouraging us all to get involved to help create a #BalanceforBetter.

 What can you do to get involved?